Poldi12/BaccArbeit/README.md

 In between, you will also get some infos about the generated graph, number of cnf clauses generated and output coloring.

-Depending if you set the input argument [?], there will be 1 or 2 output files.
+Depending if you set the input argument [?], there will be 1 or 3 output files.
 In the first, which will have the exact name as you specified in the [p] argument you passed.
 It will contain all the infos listed in the terminal regarding the graph and output coloring.
-The second file has "-Graph" attached to the output file name and contains the following detailed infos about the graph:
+The second and third files have "-Graph" and "-Graph2" attached to the output file name and contain the following detailed infos about the graph:

 * mc: the value of "my color" of the node (combined with nc, they display the local view of a ball)
 * nc: the values of the "neighbor colors" of the node
 * cba: the values of "my local view" of the adjacent balls

+"-Graph" shows infos of the Graph after generation. "-Graph2" shows infos of the Graph afte recoloring with "ausgabefaerbung".

 ## Misc for myself